Skip to main content

 Entry requirements

-Completion of an Australian Bachelor's degree (or equivalent) in any discipline
+Completion of an Australian Bachelor's degree (or equivalent) in any discipline.

 Special entry programs

-You may be eligible for one of our special admission programs if you are from a disadvantaged or underrepresented social, economic or cultural background.
+If you are from a disadvantaged or underrepresented social, economic or cultural background, you may be eligible for one of the university's special admission programs.
 These programs are designed to help you access education more easily.

 Recognition of Prior Learning

-If you have completed your studies at another university or institution, you may be eligible to receive credit for skills and past studies.
+If you have completed a study with another university or institution, you may be eligible to receive credit for skills and past study.

-Units can be credited if they are part of the course structure you are applying for.
+Units can be credited if they are part of the course structure for the course you are applying for.
 Please note that credits relating to prior VU subjects are automatically granted and no further action is required.

 Outcomes